Entanglement based observables for quantum impurities

 The results presented so far do not identify signatures of strong coupling to the environment.
-To observe these, propose to use quantum information inspired observables, namely the dot and dot-cavity purities $\mathcal{P}_\text{d},\ \mathcal{P}_{\text{dc}}$, see Figs.~\ref{fig:nrg-mps results}(c)~and~(d), and cf.~Eq.~\ref{eq: purity bipartite system text}.
-In MPS formalism, the purity of a subsystem composed of a few sites is readily calculated with a few matrix multiplications~\cite{supmat}.
+To observe these strong correlations, we propose to use quantum information inspired observables, namely the dot and dot-cavity purities $\mathcal{P}_\text{d},\ \mathcal{P}_{\text{dc}}$, see Figs.~\ref{fig:nrg-mps results}(c)~and~(d), and cf.~Eq.~\ref{eq: purity bipartite system text}.
 Combining the information from both purities, we can deduce much about the correlation in the full system.
-For example, in region (i) both $\mathcal{P}_{\text{d}}{\to}1$ and $\mathcal{P}_{\text{dc}}{\to}1$, i.e., the electrons on the dot is decoupled from all lead and cavity electrons, and the combined dot-cavity electrons are also decoupled from the lead electrons.
-This decoupling highlights that in region (i), the ground state does not show strong correlations between the impurity and the environment.
+For example, in region (i) both $\mathcal{P}_{\text{d}}{\to}1$ and $\mathcal{P}_{\text{dc}}{\to}1$, i.e., the electron on the dot is decoupled from all lead and cavity electrons, and the combined dot-cavity electrons are also decoupled from the lead electrons.
+This decoupling highlights that in region (i) the many-body ground state does not show strong correlations between the impurity and the environment.
 Similarly, in region (iii), the dot-cavity ``molecule'' decouples from the leads $(\mathcal{P}_{\text{dc}}{\to}1)$.
 Yet a $\mathcal{P}_{\text{d}}{\approx}1/2$ attests that the dot electron is in a spin-singlet configuration with its cavity counterpart.
-Crucially, in region (ii), $\mathcal{P}_{\text{d}}{\approx}\mathcal{P}_{\text{dc}}{\approx}1/2$ marks that the dot forms a singlet, but that this singlet is not affected by the inclusion of the cavity's Hilbert space, i.e., we have a clear evidence for the formation of a Kondo singlet between the dot and lead electrons.
-Note that we modelled the quantum dot with an Anderson Impurity Hamiltonian instead of the Kondo Hamiltonian considered in Ref.~\cite{weichselbaum_variational_2009}, i.e. we did not a priori assume the formation of Kondo effects.
+Crucially, in region (ii), $\mathcal{P}_{\text{d}}{\approx}\mathcal{P}_{\text{dc}}{\approx}1/2$ marks that the dot forms a singlet, but that this singlet is not affected by the inclusion of the cavity's Hilbert space.
+Here, we have a clear evidence for the formation of a Kondo singlet between the dot and lead electrons.
+Note that our environment model includes 2D fermionic baths via Wilson chains and does not consists of tailored 1D environments as considered in previous works~\cite{bayat_negativity_2010,lee_macroscopic_2015}.
+Additionally, we model the quantum dot with an Anderson Impurity Hamiltonian instead of the Kondo Hamiltonian considered in Ref.~\cite{weichselbaum_variational_2009}, i.e., we did not a priori assume the formation of Kondo effects.
 Thereby, our method does not merely verify the Kondo singlet formation for the Anderson model; it additionally fully characterises the phase transitions to other many-body entanglement regimes in the structured impurity of the open Kondo box.